gkartsiotis/eSLP/README.md

 1. Matlab (We used version 2019b)
 2. Falcon.m found here https://www.fsd.lrg.tum.de/software/falcon-m/ (We used v1.24.2002191427)
 3. TDM-GCC compiler (We used TDM-GCC Compiler Suite for Windows GCC 5 Series / GDB 7.9 Series and installed the MinGW-w64 64/32-bit Edition)
-4. There are two additional files needed for the compiler to run smoothly (This process may have changed for versions after 2019b); both are included in the repository.
-The first is configuremingw.p information for which can be found here https://www.mathworks.com/matlabcentral/answers/313298-i-already-have-mingw-on-my-computer-how-do-i-configure-it-to-work-with-matlab.
-The second is compile.m needed to set the environment variable properly.
-Also, depending on the subproblem solved files from here https://www.mathworks.com/matlabcentral/fileexchange/9542-minimum-volume-enclosing-ellipsoid may be used.
-They are included in every folder.

 C. How-to